Accessibility in the Cook Islands: Disabled & Wheelchair Access Guide© CookIslandsPocketGuide.com

 A Complete Guide to Visiting Rarotonga and the Cook Islands with a Disability

-We’ll be honest; with lots of sandy beaches and limited facilities for the disabled, Rarotonga is not the most accessible destination for disabled travellers – the outer Cook Islands, even less so.
+We’ll be honest; with lots of sandy beaches and limited facilities for people with disabilities, Rarotonga is not the most accessible destination for disabled travellers – the outer Cook Islands, even less so.
 But if you are craving some tropical sun, there are a few resorts on Rarotonga that have “wheelchair-friendly” facilities, providing a glorious place to unwind.
-In this complete guide to accessibility in the Cook Islands, we list wheelchair-accessible accommodations, things to do for the disabled, and some added advice for disabled travellers.

 5 Tips for Travelling with a Disability in the Cook Islands

-2. There is no wheelchair-accessible transport in the Cook Islands for visitors but if you give prior notice (or sometimes not even), drivers are usually happy to assist with folding and storing wheelchairs, finding the most accessible place to sit, etc.
+2. There is no wheelchair-accessible transport in the Cook Islands for visitors.
+However, if you provide prior notice (or sometimes not even), drivers are usually happy to assist with folding and storing wheelchairs, finding the most accessible place to sit, etc.

-4. If you need any specific facilities or assistance on tours or at your accommodation, it’s a good idea to contact companies prior to your visit so they can either provide advice or get themselves prepared
+4. If you need any specific facilities or assistance on tours or at your accommodation, it’s a good idea to contact companies before your visit so they can either provide advice or get themselves prepared.

 5. Come with a travel buddy – Most shops, cafes, restaurants and even pavements have one or two steps that make handling a wheelchair on your own very challenging.
 You’ll need the assistance of a trusted travel companion to help you with these minor hurdles.